Have you ever glanced at your development logs and wondered why they don't make sense?

 #3 Use English Language and Friendly Log Messages

 Certain Unicode characters are not supported by several tools and terminal consoles for printing and saving log messages.
-At the logging level, localization and other complex features may be difficult to implement.
+At the logging level hierarchy, localization and other complex features may be difficult to implement.
 As a result, when composing log messages, make sure you stick to the English language and always utilize a widely recognized character set.

 Develop a thorough grasp of the system's functional and non-functional requirements, and plan for the proper quality and number of log messages to optimize log messages.
 Make each log message useful and relevant to the situation – and always keep it short and sweet.